 After it has been calibrated both geometrically with the 3D model and thermally with plant measurements, as described in the previous section, the accurate 1D model is ready to apply to investigate a variety of heat transfer phenomena.
-As a simple example application, the CON1D model that was calibrated and validated in this work for Mold A was applied to study the formation of scale as the mold wears.
-Scale is assumed to form when the water in the channels boils, which is assumed to happen when the surface temperature of the channel - the calibrated cold face temperature - exceeds the boiling temperature.
-The boiling temperature in °C is predicted by an Antoine equation13:
+As a simple example application, the CON1D model that was calibrated and validated in this work for mold A was applied to study the formation of scale as the mold wears.
+Scale is assumed to form when the water in the channels is first able to boil, which is assumed to be a possibility when the surface temperature of the root of the channel the calibrated cold face temperature - exceeds the boiling temperature.
+The boiling temperature in °C depends on the pressure as follows:14 p is the local pressure in the cooling channels in MPa.

-$$T{boil} = \frac{1810.94}{8.14019 - \log{10} \left(7500.62 \cdot p\right)} - 244.485 \tag{28}$$ where p is the local pressure in the cooling channels in MPa.
-Assuming that the calibrated distance to the channels varies linearly with mold wear (as a first approximation), Equation (28) may be used with the results of CON1D to identify the critical peak heat flux into the mold at which scale deposits are likely to form.
-At the example operation pressure of 1.1 MPa, the critical heat load drops from 5.15 to 3.68 MW/m2 with just 4 mm of mold wear.
-Scale layers serve to increase mold temperature: specifically, CON1D predicts that a 5-μm-thick scale layer will increase surface temperatures by more than 20 °C. Worn molds have been observed to operate with higher average heat removal, and the smaller resistance to heat flow from the thinner mold is insufficient to explain this6.
-The application here suggests that scale formation caused by mold wear could be the explanation.
-Scale formation problems can be minimized by maintaining high-purity water quality, keeping high water velocity, and careful design of water channels and water delivery system to avoid pressure drops.
+$$T{boil} = \frac{1810.94}{8.14019 - \log{10} \left(7500.62 \cdot p\right)} - 244.485$$ (Eq.
+28)

+As the distance to the channels decreases with mold wear, the mold hot face temperature decreases, but the cold face temperature increases, for a given heat flux.
+Using Equation 28 with the CON1D results, the critical peak heat flux into the mold at which boiling and scale deposits could form can be identified.
+At the example operation pressure of 1.1 MPa, the critical cold face temperature is 184.3 °C, and the critical local heat flux drops from 5.15 to 3.68 MW/m2 with just 4 mm of mold wear.
+Scale layers serve to increase mold temperature: specifically, CON1D predicts that a 5-μm-thick scale layer will increase both hot face and cold face surface temperatures by more than 20 °C. Some worn molds have been observed to operate with higher average heat removal, and the smaller resistance to heat flow from the thinner mold is insufficient to explain this.6 The application here suggests that scale formation associated with the mold wear could be a possible explanation.